Maneesh-Pradeep/PasswordManager/README.md

 ### 4. It has a fully functional Graphical User Interface
   I have used the [**PySimpleGUI**](https://pysimplegui.readthedocs.io/en/latest/) library to create a fully functional GUI for a seamless experience for the user.
 ### 5. Secure User authentication
-  The user is authenticated using an email and password powered by the Firebase console itself, so users don't have to worry about others accessing their account.
+  The user is authenticated using an email and password powered by the Firebase console itself, o users can rely on the fact that their account is stored in a secure place.
 ### 6. In-built Password Generator
   I have also added an in-built Password Generator to generate strong and secure passwords.
 The user has the freedom to choose the output Password length.
 ### 7. Email verification and Reset Password
-  Since the user is authenticated using their email, they will receive a mail link to reset their password in case of forgotten password.
-This is really useful since only the respective email address owners can change thier passwords making their account more secure from others.
+  The users can reset/change their password after logging in.
+A link will be sent to the respective mail where the user can change their password.

+  **Note:** Users cannot access their account if they forget their account password, as all their passwords and files are encrypted using their master password.
+I cannot help you if you forget your master password.
 ### 8. Clipboard access
   While viewing your passwords, double clicking on them will automatically copy the respective passwords to your device's clipboard.
-And the best part is that the clipboard will be cleared automatically after 10s after copying.Making your passwords more secure and not easily accessible to others.
+And the best part is that the clipboard will be cleared automatically after 10s after copying.
+Making your passwords more secure and not easily accessible to others.

 ## Installation
 ```